The Wonder of It All: Todd Haynes Shares The Behind-the-Scenes Challenges of His Magical New Film - MovieMaker Magazine

 TH: Yeah, sophisticated kids, I mean why not aim high?
 I was a kid who, my parents exposed me to things that were a little beyond my reach.
 Those were the things that really impacted me, changed me, made me want to go there and learn and kind of reach back.
 That’s how we grow, that’s how our minds grow.
 For me, it also made me want to respond creatively.
 It got my creative juices flowing to have things that were sophisticated and interesting, and yeah, a little incomprehensible at first.
 I think it made me a creative person.

-MM: Did you go back and watch those again before making this film?
+MM: Did you go back and watch the films you saw as a kid again before making this film?

 TH: Oh yeah, I watched them all repeatedly, and I also put them on our dropbox for everybody involved in the film, these and then ‘70s films.
 As far as the ‘70s films, The French Connection, Midnight Cowboy, The Taking of Pelham One Two Three.
 I was definitely focusing on a lot of Owen Roizman’s cinematography which is just so amazing.
 I could not really get past The French Connection on this one too far, but Saturday Night Fever came out that year.
 It’s a great looking movie.
 Kind of the basics.